 - Internships must pay $1,500 or less for the 6 week term.

-Newcomb College Institute Internship grants are EXTREMELY COMPETITIVE.
+Newcomb College Institute Internship grants are competitive.
 The Student Leadership and Engagement Team at the Newcomb College Institute will evaluate all applications, with final approval given by Executive Director.
-Emphasis is placed on applicants’ personal statement with support from the resume, letters of recommendation, and application.
+Emphasis is placed on applicants’ personal statement with support from the resume, references, and application.
 A competitive application is one that successfully demonstrates the applicant’s understanding of the link between her goals, past experiences, and the opportunities afforded by the women/gender-focused internship in question.
 Consideration is also given to applicant’s financial need and whether or not she could complete the internship without full funding.

 Costs not covered: